 This tail tidy comes with a bright LED light for the number plate and mounts for the indicators.
 To make the install neet, I just cut the wires and splice them into the existing rear indicators.
 With a little bit of solder and electrical tape, you are good to go.
 Or you can use the included cables but you will have to trace the wires back.

 Now your MT07 rear end looks nice and slick.
-Attach the number plate, mount the indicators and test that everything is working.
+Attach the number plate, mount the indicators, and test that everything is working.
 This should be the first upgrade mod you do to your Yamaha.

 The world is moving to LED everything, so it is nice to see that LED lights are now becoming commonplace in the motorcycle and vehicle industry.

 Don’t go out and buy the cheapest LED indicators you will find as you will have issues with water ingress.
 A lot of cheap Chinese import LED indicators don’t have seals between the plastic and the electronics.
+They are also prone to LED hyper flashing problems.

 I’m not a fan of the very thin line turn signals as they can be hard to see during the daytime.
 It is better to be safe and seen by cars.